Integrate Microsoft Teams

 - Set permissions for your application

-Browse to Manage / API Permissions to set the needed permissions
+Browse to Manage / API Permissions to set the needed permissions.Choose Application permissions if you are asked :

 Your application must be allowed the following Graph API permissions: